My Hometown (Introduction) [Springsteen on Broadway]

 I lived on Randolph Street, but my sister Virginia, she was a year younger than me, my parents Adele and Douglas,

-My grandparents Fred and Alice, and my trusty dog Saddle.
+my grandparents Fred and Alice, and my trusty dog Saddle.

 We lived spitting distance from the Catholic church,